Bowling Green State University: Outdoor Program

 As part of the Department of Recreational Sports, the BGSU Outdoor Program offers outdoor trips, an indoor climbing wall, team-building, and an outdoor equipment rental center to BGSU students, faculty, staff and surrounding community members.
 In August 2008 the program introduced the Freshman Wilderness Experience, which couples a week-long backpacking trip on the Appalachian Trail with a monthly class to assist students in transitioning from high school to college life.
 In 2009 The Outdoor Program won the David J Web Award by the Association of Outdoor Recreation and Education (AORE) as an outstanding non-profit outdoor program.

 Student organizations

 The university has an extensive student life program, with over 300 student organizations; club and recreational sports programs; nationally ranked living-learning communities and freshmen experience programs; student media organizations and publications; and Greek organizations.
-Bowling Green State University was recognized for excellence in first-year experience programs and residential living/learning communities by U.S. News & World Report from 2002 to 2003 through 2010–2011.
 In BGSU's residential learning communities, students with similar interests, majors, cultural connections, and goals live and study together.
 In the academically based communities students work closely with faculty members who teach classes and have offices in the residence hall.
-BGSU offers eight residential learning communities: Arts Village, Global Village, Honors Learning Community, La Comunidad, La Maison Française, Natural and Health Sciences Residential Community, Partners in Context and Community, Chapman Community at Kohl; eight residential theme communities: Army ROTC, Aviation, Batchelder Music Community, Construction Management, Fraternity and Sorority Life, Wellness, and SEARCH; and one non-residential learning community known as Honors Scholars.
-BGSU was included U.S. News & World Report's rankings for First-Year Experience Programs for the 2006–07 through 2011–2012 reports.
-The university was again ranked in the top ten in the 2011–12 edition.

-Student housing

-The BGSU Main Campus has nine Residence Halls and a Greek Village that house around 6,000 students in total.
-Some Residence Halls house learning communities such as the Arts Village or La Maison Française.
-Residence Hall members are represented in student government by each hall's council.